Steigner/Robo_Medicinae_I/README.md

 If you want to quote, please quote as Master's Thesis.
 **Note:** Please read the whole file before copying the quote, there are additional tags for the full quote.

-JUŘÍČEK, Martin. _Design and implementation of the robotic platform for an experimental laboratory task._ Brno: Brno University of Technology, Faculty of Mechanical Engineering, Institute of Automation and Computer Science, 2022, 99 p.
+JUŘÍČEK, Martin.  _Design and implementation of the robotic platform for an experimental laboratory task._ [online].
+Brno, 2022.
+Available at: https://www.vutbr.cz/studenti/zav-prace/detail/138561.
 Master’s Thesis.
+Brno University of Technology, Faculty of Mechanical Engineering, Institute of Automation and Computer Science.
 Supervised by Ing.
 Roman Parák

 ## Authors

 * Author: Martin Juricek
-* Designer: Kateřina Monsportova
+* Designer: Katerina Monsportova
 * Supervisor: Roman Parak

 This work was created in collaboration with Institute of Automation and Computer Science, Cybernetics and Robotics Division.